CQ

 Boehner, R-Ohio, signaled that he was aware of the potential political fallout from not taking up the bill, and he was careful not to offend Agriculture Committee lawmakers, many of whom represent rural districts in battleground states such as his own.
 He praised the committee’s efforts July 12 even as he expressed reservations about the bill, including his concern that it would make the existing “Soviet-style dairy program” worse.

 The panel approved the measure earlier that day, after a marathon session.
 It would cut, over a decade, $16.1 billion from the Supplemental Nutrition Assistance Program, formerly known as the food stamps program and now government’s largest nutrition program.
-But conservative Republicans contend that the bill falls far short of the spending targets outlined in the party’s fiscal 2013 budget resolution (
+But conservative Republicans contend that the bill falls far short of the spending targets outlined in the party’s fiscal 2013 budget resolution (H Con Res 112) and fails to overhaul farm programs and rein in spending.

 Although the Speaker has not publicly closed the door on House action before the elections, numerous factors make it highly unlikely the House will take up the measure before Congress departs for its monthlong August break.